 Instead of focusing on the details of the drawing, we're instead focusing on the main idea.
 The ideation sketches should help us to identify which figures will meet the requirements.
 If its hard to come up with 2 accessories that make sense for the figure, it may be the wrong choice for this problem.

-Choose the top 12 ideas from your brainstorming.
+Choose the top 12 different ideas from your brainstorming.
 If you don't have 12 that you want to draw, continue brainstorming until you do.

-In addition to their usefulness when you complete your technical writing at the end of this project, taking pictures of your work can save a digital backup incase your composition notebook is damaged or lost.
+In addition to their usefulness when you complete your technical writing at the end of this project, taking pictures of your work can save a digital backup in case your composition notebook is damaged or lost.